aditya-x-tiwari/Obsidian-Vault/03. BioHacking/00_BioHacking.md

    **Biohacking Focus**: Learn how to tailor your diet, exercise, and lifestyle choices to optimize gene expression.

 ---
+Mentionable Resources to Learn From :
+Bryan Johnson - Don't Die Misssion

 Summary
 Bryan's diet is vegan by choice, not by necessity.

 Before Blueprint Stack Protocol: